Housing

 • Halogen lamps

-• Installation of radio and TV antennas, dish networks
+• Installation of radio and TV antenna or satellite dish

 • Weight lifting equipment